You’ve laid out your vision. You want to add a new commercial building to the skyline. You have tenants lined up and ready to move in.

 - The feasibility of the designs, and how they coalesce with the zoning bylaws

-- When and how the construction of the designs can be completed
+- When and how the construction of the designs can reach completion

 The Carnegie Mellon University website has a great guide on the recommended responsibility for building designs that standardizes the process.
 In it, they outline 12 steps to produce the designs and how to delegate responsibility for approval of those tasks among the project owner, the architect, and the contractor throughout the entire process the designs and how to delegate responsibility for approval of those tasks among the project owner, the architect, and the contractor throughout the entire process.

 Now that the designs are mapped out, the pre-construction phase of the project begins.
 This is when the designs are finalized and approved by all the key stakeholders.
 Once all the sign offs are complete, the scheduling can begin.